jellyfin/jellyfin.org/docs/general/networking/fail2ban.md

 banaction_allports = nftables[type=allports]
 ```

-Without the telling the sshd jail to use systemd as a backend, fail2ban won't even start.
-The banaction is to send the bans to nftables instead of unused iptables.
+Without telling the sshd jail to use systemd as a backend, fail2ban won't even start.
+The `banaction` is set to send the bans to nftables instead of unused iptables.
 In a similar manner, without adding the `banaction` default, fail2ban will try to use iptables that got replaced by nftables.

 You also have to enable nftables to start at boot.